shind07/nfl-data/README.md

 ```

 #### Reverting a Migration
-Downgrade back to nothing: `alembic downgrade base`
+`alembic downgrade base` - Downgrade back to nothing:

-Downgrade to the previous version: `alembic downgrade -1`
+`alembic downgrade -1` - Downgrade to the previous version:

 #### Useful commands
 ```bash